idavidnoel/SigmaAppIng/README.md

 ## Contact

-If there is any issue, you can contact me using the following adresses: julien.guibert@inrae.fr (until the 30/06) or Julien.Guibert3@outlook.fr (after the 30/06).
+If there is any issue, you can contact ingrid.david@inrae.fr